jpquast/protti/README.md

 Since **protti** is designed to be a flexible tool for the analysis of your data, there are many ways in which it can be used.
-In this section we will give a general overview for a very simple pipeline that would take a search result from the search tool of your choice and in a few steps returns a list of significantly changing proteins or peptides.
+In this section we will give a general overview for a very simple pipeline that takes a result from the search tool of your choice and in a few steps returns a list of significantly changing proteins or peptides.
 To ensure that you have your data in the right format please check out the [input preparation vignette](https://jpquast.github.io/protti/articles/input_preparation_workflow.html).

 A complete list of functions and their documentation is available